Ergodicity breaking provably robust to arbitrary perturbations: Automaton circuits

 \section{Automaton circuits}

 To study the behavior of correlation functions such as $\langle Z_i(t) Z_j(0) \rangle$, where the average is evaluated with respect to some ensemble that will be specified in each case, we introduce a stochastic cellular automaton time evolution~\cite{IVN, FeldmeierDipole}, which proceeds as follows.
 Each gate that comprises the automaton circuit maps a (product state) configuration of spins in the `computational basis' $\ket{\sigma_i^z}$ to another product state in the computational basis.
 In each `step' a candidate spin is chosen from the lattice at random.
 If flipping the spin does not change $\sum_p \CZ_p$, then the spin is flipped, else it remains unaffected by the automaton gate.
 Since this process only (potentially) modifies the value of $\CZ_p$ on the adjacent four plaquettes that overlap with the candidate spin, one can define a local gate of size $3 \times 3$, centered on the candidate spin, that effects the dynamics.
 In the $\CZ_p = 1$ sector, the central spin can only flip if \emph{all} neighboring spins are in the state `0', or if they are all in the state `1'.
 Outside of the $\CZ_p = 1$ sector, the update rule also depends on the configuration of the next-nearest-neighbor spins.
 The `single spin flip' update is repeated $L^2$ times to propagate the system forwards by one unit of time.
-While we choose to work with a random circuit geometry, one can alternatively consider a `brickwork'-style circuit architecture, as in Refs.~\cite{IVN,IaconisAnyDimension}.
+While we choose to work with a random circuit geometry, one can alternatively consider a `brickwork'-style circuit architecture, as in, e.g., Refs.~\cite{IVN,IaconisAnyDimension}.
+Unless otherwise stated, time is measured in units of $h^{-1}$ throughout this section.